-- Support measures to strengthen women’s land rights.
 Women have difficulty obtaining access to land, including through inheritance, and difficulty retaining rights to land.
-Under most past land reform efforts, women have not creceived rights on a par with men.
+Under most past land reform efforts, women have not received rights on a par with men.
 USAID has announced its intention to focus on the needs of poor women and girls and has recognized that women‘s rights to land are significantly compromised in India.
 USAID and other donors could support the Government of India (GOI) in implementing a gender strategy in at least two ways.
 First, donors could support comprehensive research on the impact of agricultural tenancy laws, with special emphasis on the effect of such laws on women’s land tenure and livelihoods.
 The research would culminate with specific recommendations for legislative changes in each state or in a set of high-priority states.
 Second, donors could support a project to suggest specific amendments to state laws to equalize male and female inheritance rights.
 This could begin with research in states where rules provide for more equal treatment, with a focus on why such laws are not enforced and what kinds of public campaigns could be initiated to promote compliance.

-- Strengthen access to land-rights legal aid.
 In India, most poor people are not aware of their legal rights to land and property, and have limited or no ability to access courts (and land administration officials) to assert and defend land claims.
 USAID and other donors could support new and expanded legal aid and legal literacy programs focusing on land rights.
 Such programs could be modeled on the successful Indira Kranthi Patham program in Andhra Pradesh.
 As poor rural women and Scheduled Tribe (ST) communities are perhaps least able to enforce their legal rights to land, these programs should emphasize the land rights of women and ST members.

-- Expand alternative dispute resolution.
 Land-related disputes dominate the Indian court system, creating backlogs that prevent just and timely resolution of disputes.
 USAID and other donors could support a project to create and expand alternative dispute-resolution programs to help alleviate backlog in land-related cases.
 To this end, USAID could build on its past projects that have focused on improving the administration of the justice system by supporting stronger community-level legal systems, training for justice sector personnel and improvements to court management (USAID 2002; USAID 2010b).

-- Improve knowledge of ST land holdings.
 The most recent systematically collected data estimating ST landholdings in India dates from 1961.
 Some scholars have attempted to estimate ST holdings since then, but recognize the limitations of such estimates.
 USAID and other donors could support a project to collect India-wide data on ST landholdings.
 India- wide data on ST landholdings would give a broad context to the numerous small studies on ST land rights and allow national tracking of ST land alienation.

-- Strengthen implementation of laws and rules intended to protect ST rights to land and forestry resources.
 Despite extensive and longstanding state legislation restricting the alienation of ST lands, the loss of ST land continues, and scholars and researchers disagree about the role played by legislative restrictions on alienation and the proper course of action.
 The controversy itself reflects the need for comprehensive local research on the impact of the restrictions.
 USAID and other donors could support research into the application of laws that restrict alienation of ST land to determine whether these should be amended to respond to local circumstances.
 Based on the findings, officials can take appropriate actions at state and local levels to enhance restrictions, shore up enforcement programs, provide for legal services and judicial education, and, where indicated, consider methods to support the diversification of ST livelihoods.

-- Support improved implementation of forestry legislation and policy.
 The Forest Rights Act of 2006 transferred substantial authority over forestry management to local ST communities.
 However, most states have not yet effectively implemented the law to this end.
 In other cases, local residents continue to violate provisions of the law to secure forest resources for household livelihood.
 USAID and other donors could support research on the impediments to implementation of the Forest Rights Act, with particular focus on the needs and roles of ST forest communities.

-- Encourage the Government of India to more efficiently manage water resources.
-India‘s water resources are overused and polluted, leading to water scarcity and poor water quality.
+India’s water resources are overused and polluted, leading to water scarcity and poor water quality.
 USAID and other donors could encourage the development of a sustainable water resources management policy that limits water for irrigation and encourages local management of water resources.

-- Encourage research on best practices for soil restoration.
 In India nearly half of all land is degraded due to current agricultural practices, industrialization and other factors.
 USAID and other donors could work with the government at the national and state levels to further understand the causes of soil degradation and identify possible remedial and preventative measures.
 Specifically, donors could support research on best practices for soil restoration and conservation to identify appropriate solutions, which could include conservation agricultural techniques, reclaiming brown fields, and preventing runoff from manufacturing.